 If you want to try omega-3 fatty acids, they’re commonly found in fish and seafood, or you could try fish oil supplements.
 In addition to potentially helping acne, omega-3 fatty acids have been shown to reduce risk of heart attack, stroke, and heart disease.
 They’ve also been shown to lower cholesterol and improve mood disorders such as depression.
 But don’t run to the fish market just yet — some fish contains high levels of mercury, which can be dangerous to your health.
 The American Heart Association recommends eating fish in moderation — about twice a week.

 Given how little is still known about the benefits of omega-3 fatty acids on acne, you may want to speak with a dermatologist or your health care provider to discuss details like dosage and length of treatment.
-If you are a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 If you do decide to try supplements, you might find it useful to keep a daily journal and make note of any differences in your acne that you observe.

 Just remember that getting rid of acne can take a while, so try to be patient.
 Once you find the treatment that works best for you, you’ll be admiring your clear skin for years to come!Alice!